 But American New York style pizza, greasy and thin with a nice dough-y crust and without any renegade corn is not that common here.
 There is a niche to fill and New York Pizza does it well.
 So well that I didn't realize I missed it until I had some.
 Jong-min was equally impressed.

-would kill a man for this.
+There are some foreigners who would kill a man for this. |

 The owner speaks pretty good English.
 He even came over to ask me what I thought of the pizza (I guess because as a foreigner/American I was like a litmus test for him?), which I couldn't praise enough.
 Because holy shit.